-Further, new assessment instruments were developed and administered to assess the quality of implementation and to measure if students enrolled in HIP courses felt a greater sense of connectivity to the college than students not enrolled in any HIP courses.
-The assessment was run for two consecutive spring semesters (2015 and 2016), and findings indicated that most HIPs were implemented in a manner designed to enhance engagement and deep learning and that enrollment in HIP courses was associated with higher levels of connectivity to QCC (V.3h).
-It was also found that WI classes were not more efficacious in most cases than the control group (those who did not experience any HIPs).
-All of the findings were posted on the college's website, distributed to the relevant constituencies, and presented on campus at multiple forums (V.2c, 3f).
+The Academy Assessment Protocol continued to collect indirect evidence of the impact of HIPs on student perceptions of learning, student persistence, sense of belonging, and course pass rates.
+According to findings from the Academy Assessment Protocol, deep learning activities or practices were experienced by students to a greater degree in HIP vs. non-HIP courses, most HIPs were implemented in a manner designed to enhance engagement and deep learning, and enrollment in HIP courses was associated with higher levels of connectivity to QCC (Report on Findings, January 2016, pp. 5 and 8-9).
+Not surprisingly, the greatest impact resulted when students were enrolled in multiple HIPs (V.3a).
+The findings also indicated that WI classes were not more efficacious in most cases than the control group (those who did not experience any HIPs).
+All findings were posted on the college's website, distributed to the relevant constituencies, and presented on campus at multiple forums (V.2b, 2c, 3f, 3h).
+Based on the findings, concerns arose concerning the consistency with which HIPs were implemented and with the need for a different kind of faculty development to promote the use of HIPs.